-The Japanese psychothriller gets a fresh spin with double-header “Death Note” and “Death Note: The Last Name,” in which the central idea and the games the two principals play -- rather than gore or clammy atmospherics -- provide the thrills.
+The Japanese psychothriller gets a fresh spin with double-header “Death Note” and “Death Note: The Last Name,” in which the central idea and the games the two principals play — rather than gore or clammy atmospherics — provide the thrills.
 Spun off from a highly popular 12-volume manga, and a B.O. slam dunk throughout East and Southeast Asia last year, the two pics about a college kid who kills people by writing their names in a magical book look to have strong fest and ancillary legs in Western markets, where they’ve been slow to surface.
 Both movies scream remake potential.

 Original film took a bonny $25 million in Japan in June, and the sequel took almost twice that ($43 million) in November.
 Based on the manga’s popularity and the boyish-looking leads’ femme appeal, biz has been buoyant throughout Asia.
 In Hong Kong, first pic drew the highest first-day gross for a Japanese film in 10 years.

 Films share almost identical tech crews and cast, and were clearly written as a pair, with the second already shooting when the first was in release last summer.
 Though the plots do diverge considerably from the manga, with extra characters and more backgrounding of the main one, casting leaps right off the page, with Tatsuya Fujiwara and Kenichi Matsuyama exact replicas of artist Takeshi Obata’s protags — the androgynous-looking student killer and the kohl-eyed, weirdo teen detective, respectively.

 Most of the budget for the HD-shot pics seems to have gone to the effects — notably the two Angels of Death, Ryuk and Rem, who are also dead ringers for their counterparts in the manga.
 Incorporation of these gangling loonies with live-action thesps is technically seamless — luckily, as that interaction plays a vital role.